RobertChanData/data_project/README.md

 - Convert `time_signature` and `mode` to categorical value
 - Convert time from millisecond to second
 - Perform scaling of data (Z-score normalization)
+- We separate unknow from known in the dataset. **We do not want the unknown value (which we will need to predict) to be part of any train or test dataset**

 About data standardization:
 - **Transform the data** to have a mean = 0 and std = 1 to ensure numeric feature have the same scal